+34 620 10 75 37info@nanbiosis.com

 Read More

 U9-S01.
-Synthesis of NPs by laser induced-pyrolysis
+Synthesis of nanoparticles by laser induced-pyrolysis

-Synthesis of NPs by laser induced-pyrolysis
+Synthesis of nanoparticles by laser induced-pyrolysis

 The unit provides an automated system for the synthesis of nanoparticles using laser-induced pyrolysis of chemical precursors in gas and/or aerosol phase, which enables the generation of different type of nanoparticles.
 This service includes the possibility of selecting different feeding precursors either in gas, liquid or resuspended solids.
 The unit can also explore solid or liquid recollection of nanoparticles.